 consistent with own actions

-8- I try my best everyday to show up as my authentic self, both in the work place, and all place else.
+8- I try my best every day to show up as my authentic self, both in the workplace, and all places else.
 It seems exhausting to put a different mask on in different settings.

-Authenticity and depth is something that I truly value, especially in this day and age.
+Authenticity and depth are something that I truly value, especially in this day and age.
 It has taken a lot of reflection and effort to accept myself both physically and mentally.

 make tough decisions

-7- Making tough decisions do not come naturally to me but it is something that I am able to execute on.
+7- Making tough decisions does not come naturally to me but it is something that I am able to execute.

 Advancing spiritually within myself can mean making tough decisions.
 I am meant to be a responsible force.